-The Arctic FASD Regional Training Center and the University of Alaska Anchorage Center for Behavioral Health Research and Services invite you to attend the 2013 conference FASD: Best Practices in the Last Frontier.
-We hope that you will join us for an opportunity to learn the latest about what's happening around FASD in Alaska, to connect with professionals and families, to continue to provide support for individuals with FASD and their families, and to women who may be at risk of an alcohol-exposed pregnancy.
+On May 22-24, 2013, the Arctic FASD Regional Training Center and the University of Alaska Anchorage Center for Behavioral Health Research and Services presented FASD: Best Practices in the Last Frontier.
+This conference provided an opportunity for Alaskans to learn the latest about what's happening around FASD in our state, to connect with professionals and families, to continue to provide support for individuals with FASD and their families, and to women who may be at risk of an alcohol-exposed pregnancy.

 - Medical providers

 - Legal professionals

 - Corrections and probation officers

 - Speech and language pathologists and specialists